stacks-network/docs/_core/blockstack-did-spec.md

 4. Sign the resulting string with the DID's current private key.
 5. Generate and append the `sig=${base64_signature}` field to the TXT record.

-Sample code to generate these TXT records can be found in the [Stacks Blockchain reference implementation](https://github.com/blockstack/blockstack-core), under the `blockstack.lib.subdomains` package.
+Sample code to generate these TXT records can be found in the [Stacks Node reference implementation](https://github.com/blockstack/blockstack-core), under the `blockstack.lib.subdomains` package.
 For example, the Python 2 program here generates such a TXT record: